Tag Archive - Accident

 2. Call the police so there can be an official report – remember if the wreck is honestly not your fault do not say you’re sorry or this could latter be understood as fault.

-3. Take a quick picture with your phone – sometimes even if a car has come to a stop and the driver gets out they sometimes freak out and still leave the scene.
+3. Take a quick picture with your phone – even if a car has come to a stop and the driver gets out they sometimes freak out and still leave the scene.

 4. Exchange info making sure they are who they say they are.
-Ask for a drivers licsence and not just take their word that they are “John Doe”.
+Ask for a drivers licence and not just take their word that they are “John Doe”.
 If they are illegal or a criminal at large, they don’t want you to have their real identity and may give you the name of whom the car they are driving is registered to for example.
 Also, if they give you a cell number, make sure you call it and it rings the phone if their possession.

 5. Take more pictures.
 It is always funny that if you have plenty of pictures of the damages, the insurance company never needs them, but if you don’t have pictures they are all the sudden a must.